Like a Prayer (album): Critical reception

-Commercial reception
+Commercial performance

 Fine Young Cannibals' The Raw & the Cooked kept Like a Prayer from reaching the first position of RPMs Albums chart.

 On April 8, 1989, Like a Prayer entered the Billboard 200 at number 11.
 It was Madonna's third studio album in a row to enter the top ten in just two weeks.
-On April 22, it reached the chart's first spot.
-Her third consecutive number one album after Like a Virgin and True Blue, Madonna became the first artist to top the chart with three studio albums in a row since the Rolling Stones.
-It took Like a Prayer just three weeks to reach number one, compared to the five weeks for True Blue and 11 weeks for Like a Virgin.
-It spent six weeks at the top, becoming her longest-running number one album, and a total of 77 weeks on the chart.
-Like a Prayer was eventually certified quadruple-platinum by the Recording Industry Association of America (RIAA) for shipments of four million units in the US, and has sold 5 million copies as of March 2015.
-In Canada, Like a Prayer debuted on the eleventh spot of the RPM Albums Chart on April 1.
-Almost one month later, it peaked at number two behind The Raw & the Cooked by Fine Young Cannibals.
-Like a Prayer was the fourth best-selling album of 1989 in Canada, and was certified five times platinum by the Canadian Recording Industry Association (CRIA) for shipments of 500,000 copies.
+On April 22, it topped the chart.
+As her third consecutive number-one album after Like a Virgin and True Blue, Madonna became the first artist to top the chart with three studio albums in a row since the Rolling Stones.
+It took Like a Prayer just three weeks to reach number one, compared to the five weeks for True Blue and eleven weeks for Like a Virgin.
+It spent six weeks at the top, becoming her longest-running number-one album, and spent a total of 77 weeks on the chart.
+Like a Prayer was eventually certified quadruple Platinum by the Recording Industry Association of America (RIAA) for shipments of four million units in the US, and sold five million copies by March 2015.
+In Canada, Like a Prayer debuted at number 11 on the RPM Albums Chart on April 1.
+Almost one month later, it peaked at number 2 behind The Raw & the Cooked by Fine Young Cannibals.
+Like a Prayer was the fourth best-selling album of 1989 in Canada, and was certified five times Platinum by the Canadian Recording Industry Association (CRIA) for shipments of 500,000 copies.
 It reached number one in Argentina and became one of the best-selling international albums in Brazil, with over 700,000 units sold as of October 1993.